Data protection declaration

 Within this context, we will pass on your data to one of the following shipping service providers .
 They will then provide you with further information on the processing of your data:

-If, within the framework of your order process, you decide to pay with one of our online payment service providers, your contact data will be transmitted to them within the context of the order triggered in this way.
-The legality of the transmission of the data results from Section 6 Par.
-S. 1 lit. b GDPR, for the execution of the method of payment chosen by you as well as our legitimate interests according to Section 6 Par.
-P. 1 lit. f GDPR to enable a user-friendly and uncomplicated payment processing.
+If you decide to pay with one of the online payment service providers offered by us during the ordering process, your contact data will be transmitted to them as part of the order triggered in this way.
+The legitimacy of the transfer of the data results from Art.
+6 para.
+1 p.
+1 lit. b DSGVO, for the implementation of the payment method selected by you as well as our legitimate interests according to Art.
+6 para.
+1 p.
+1 lit. f DSGVO to enable a user-friendly and uncomplicated payment processing.

-The personal data transmitted to the online payment service provider is usually first name, last name, address, telephone number, IP address, e-mail address, or other data required for order processing, as well as data related to the order, such as number of articles, article number, invoice amount and taxes in percent, invoice information, etc. The data will not be passed on to third parties.
+The personal data transmitted to the online payment service provider is mostly first name, last name, address, telephone number, IP address, e-mail address, or other data required for order processing, as well as data related to the order, such as number of items, item number, invoice amount and taxes in percent, invoice information, etc.

-This transfer is necessary to process your order using the payment method you have selected, in particular to confirm your identity, to administer your payment and the customer relationship.
+This transmission is necessary to process your order with the payment method you have selected, in particular to confirm your identity, to administer your payment and the customer relationship.

-However, please note that: Personal data may also be passed on by the online payment service provider to service providers, sub-contractors or other affiliated companies, insofar as this is necessary to fulfil the contractual obligations arising from your order, or when the personal data is to be processed on behalf of the service provider.
+However, please note: Personal data may also be disclosed by the online payment service provider to service providers, subcontractors or other affiliated companies to the extent that this is necessary to fulfil the contractual obligations arising from your order or to process the personal data on your behalf.

-Depending on the selected PayPal payment method, e.g. invoice or direct debit, the personal data transmitted to PayPal is transmitted to credit agencies by PayPal.
-This transfer serves to verify your identity and creditworthiness with regard to your placed order.
-You can find out which credit agencies are involved and which data is generally collected, processed, stored and passed on by the respective provider in the respective provider's data protection declarations. :
+Depending on the selected payment method, e.g. invoice or direct debit, the personal data transmitted to the provider will be transferred by the provider to credit agencies.
+This transmission serves to check your identity and creditworthiness in relation to the order you have placed.
+You can find out which credit agencies are involved and which data is generally collected, processed, stored and passed on by the respective provider in the respective data protection declarations of the providers: